HungryTurtleCode/htc_website/_posts/2015-12-27-jquery-keyboard-events.md

 We will start by invoking the trusty .on() method on our video and passing it the event of &#8220;play&#8221;.
 Inside the callback function we have many options as to how you can couple the playing of both videos.

+Bearing in mind that using
+{% ihighlight javascript %}{% raw %}
+$("video").on("play");
+{% endraw %}{% endihighlight %}
-Bearing in mind that using <span class="lang:js decode:true crayon-inline">$(&#8216;video&#8217;).on(&#8216;play&#8217;&#8230;</span>  will trigger every time either video is played.
+will trigger every time either video is played.
 So what I did to couple them is to simply loop through all videos on the page (only two here) and play them all.
 The ensures that regardless of which video is played, all videos will couple with it.

 {% highlight javascript linenos %}
 $('video').on('play', function() {